jcreinhold/synthtorch/tutorials/5min_tutorial.md

 You can edit the config.json file directly to edit experiment parameters, and this is the preferred interface for using the neural network synthesis routines.

-You can either call `nn-predict` as in the first example with the relevant parameters filled in (see the `-h` option to view all the commands).
-The preferred way to interact with `nn-predict` is to generate a configuration file, edit the prediction directory parameters in the file (which should only consist of setting the directory on which to do synthesis and set the directory to output the results), and then run the command:
+Interact with `nn-predict` by generating a configuration file as shown above.
+Then edit the prediction directory parameters (i.e., the `predict_out` and `predict_dir` fields) in the file, and then run the command:

 ```bash
 nn-predict config.json
 ```

+Note that when you generate a configuration file, there will be brackets around the training and validation directories used.
+Also use brackets around your directory/directories that you input into the `predict_dir` field.